annie0sc/big-data-covid-vaccine/README.md

 ```

 ## Apache Flink
-Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
+- Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
 Flink has been designed to run in all common cluster environments, perform computations at in-memory speed and at any scale.
+- Flink also provides batch processing, graph processing, Itearative proccessing for Machine learning applications.
+- Flink is considered as the next-gen stream processing system.
+- Flink offers substantially higher processing speeds to spark and hadoop.
+- Flink provides low latency and high throughput

 ## Installation steps for PyFlink